DTheArtist/gptDataXXIII/README.md

 **Contributing
 Contributions to the ChatGPT Conversation Viewer are welcome.
 Please read the CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+**License
+This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.